 Tack into your account that an unglazed clay pot will allow the soil to dry faster.
 While glazed or plastic pots will dry slower.
 Because unglazed clay is a porous material that allows the water to evaporate.

-Also, it is important to choose a pot with drainage holes in order for excessive water to drains out.
+Also, it is important to choose a pot with drainage holes in order for excess water to drain out.

 Unpotting the plant